kiranmai1111/GENAIMLcarRental/README.md

 Added Dependencies (Spring Boot Example)
 You included Micrometer and OpenTelemetry dependencies in  pom.xml

-created a  OpenTelemetry Collector Configuration at
+created a  OpenTelemetry Collector Configuration at otel-config.yaml

+updated application.properties file in every microservice to enable actuator end points at application.properties